Negeri Sembilan Travel Tips

 About Negeri Sembilan

 The name Negeri Sembilan means "nine states".
 It refers to the original nine states or districts established by the Minangkabau people who settled there from West Sumatra, Indonesia.
-Today, Negeri Sembilan is composed of six districts.
+Today, Negeri Sembilan is composed of six districts and the state capital, Seremban.
 Of these, four of the bigger ones namely Sungai Ujong, Jelebu, Johol and Rembau are ruled by hereditary chiefs called Undang, who undertake to select an overall ruler of Negeri Sembilan, known as the Yang di-Pertuan Besar.
 The system of choosing a ruler resembles the election of the Malaysian king, or Yang di-Pertuan Agong, except that the Yang di-Pertuan Besar of Negeri Sembilan holds office for life.